fbpx Skip to main content

 At a high level, inventory management is about tracking both the quantity and value of your inventory.
 Getting a handle on these two pieces can be very daunting, depending on the stage and situation of your business.
 So, don’t expect your inventory management to be a well-oiled machine overnight.

-Instead, we suggest our road map for getting your business to a place of good inventory management: data-ccp-props=”{"201341983":0,"335559739":160,"335559740":259}”>
+Instead, we suggest our road map for getting your business to a place of good inventory management:

-1. Track inventory quantity accurately
+1. Track inventory quantity accurately.

-2. Value your inventory using “landed” cost of goods sold
+2. Value your inventory using “landed” cost of goods sold.

-3. Implement internal controls
+3. Implement internal controls.

-4. As needed, upgrade your inventory management tools for more accuracy and automation
+4. As needed, upgrade your inventory management tools for more accuracy and automation.

 Where do you see your business currently on this path?

-Whether you’re on step 1, 4, or somewhere in between, you need to make sure you’re hitting each step on the road map.
-It is important to understand and accomplish each one.
+Whether you’re on Step 1, Step 4, or somewhere in between, you need to make sure you’re hitting each step on the road map.

 Step 1 – Track Inventory Quantity